 Cat.
 No. / ID: 334932

-QIAseq Multimodal Panels have been developed for consolidated targeted DNA and RNA enrichment and analyses.
-Unlike current approaches, QIAseq Multimodal Panels do not require 2 separate workflows for DNA and RNA analysis – saving time and conserving samples that are of limited availability.
+QIAseq Multimodal HT Panels have been developed for consolidated targeted DNA and RNA enrichment and analyses.
+Unlike other available approaches, QIAseq Multimodal HT Panels do not require 2 separate workflows for DNA and RNA analysis – saving time and conserving samples that are of limited availability.

 Custom panels can be designed to target exonic regions of genes, hotspots or SNPs, intronic and promoter regions, known gene fusions based on characterized breakpoints, or to discover novel fusions.